Southern Indiana Wheelmen

 1. Meetings

-1. To be held bimonthly.
+1. Will be held bimonthly.

 2. Procedures